 In fact, your entire company can be regarded as a sales ecosystem, which includes your people, processes, and technology that are responsible for revenue generation.

 Data-driven decisions are made in a healthy sales ecosystem, and all strategies are aligned towards larger business goals.
 In order to achieve this, you need one source of truth, where all stakeholders can access the same data and use that insight to collaborate, model scenarios, and plan effectively.
-This is where Sales Performance Management comes in.
+This is where Sales Performance Management, often complemented by Management by Objectives (MBO), comes in to ensure clear alignment and goal-driven sales strategies.

 What is sales performance management?